abhinavkale-dev/customer-churn-prediction/README.md

 - **Personalized Retention Strategies**: AI-driven recommendations tailored to your business
 - **Data Import/Export**: CSV and Excel report generation for deeper analysis
 - **Email Reports**: Schedule and send automated reports to stakeholders
+- **AI-Powered Chatbot**: Interactive assistant for contextual help and insights

 ## 🛠️ Tech Stack